Admissions FAQs

 How and when will I know if I've been invited for an interview?

-If your material meets the competitive criteria as set forth by the Admissions Committee, you will be contacted by the Admissions Office to schedule your on-campus interview.
-Please note that submitting your application and Secondary Application does not guarantee you will be invited to interview.
+If your material meets the competitive criteria as set forth by the Admissions Committee, you will be contacted by the Admissions Office to schedule your virtual interview.
+Please note that submitting your Primary and Secondary Applications does not guarantee you will be invited to interview.

 What should I bring with me to the interview?

-Please visit our Interview Day webpage for specific information.
-If you are a “no-show” to your interview without any notification, your application will be canceled and AMCAS will be notified.
-More information will be sent to you before your scheduled date. if you are late or need to cancel, please contact the admissions office at comadmissions@cnsu.edu prior to the interview as soon as possible.
+Please visit the Interview Day webpage for specific information.
+More information will be sent to you before your scheduled date.
+If you are late or need to cancel, please contact the admissions office at comadmissions@cnsu.edu prior to the interview as soon as possible.
 If you are a “no-show” to your interview without any notification, your application will be canceled and AMCAS will be notified.

 Can I contact the Admissions Office to find out if I have been accepted?

-We notify every applicant, as soon as possible.
-Please do not call our office to check on your status.
+We notify every applicant as soon as possible.
+Please do not call our office to check your status.
 This hinders the process and delays notification for all applicants.
 Be patient and wait to hear from us.

-How much time does the accepted candidate have to confirm their enrollment with the required paperwork and non-refundable fee?
+How much time does the accepted candidate have to confirm their enrollment with the required paperwork and Enrollment Confirmation Fee?

-The candidate is given two weeks to postmark their enrollment paperwork for return to the Admissions Office.
+The candidate is given two weeks to complete their enrollment paperwork.
 Candidates accepted late in the cycle may have one week or less to confirm their enrollment, based upon how close to the first day of classroom instruction the offer is made.

 Is the Enrollment Confirmation Fee ($100) refundable, if I decide to cancel my enrollment prior to the start of classroom instruction Fall 2023?